Panfilo Lacson: PNP chief: Reforms and kotong cops (1999–2001)

+While heading the Presidential Anti-Organized Crime Task Force (PAOCTF), he was appointed to serve as Philippine National Police Chief in 1999, but did not get his 4-star rank due to former Santiago Aliño's retirement issues since 1998.
+He only got the 4-star rank in March 2000.

+Lacson's notable accomplishments were the reduction of corrupt policemen (Kotong Cops) and various organized crime syndicates engaged in kidnapping, drug trafficking, and other illegal activities.

 As Chief PNP, Lacson eliminated the "Kotong culture" (bribe culture) among the police officers.
 He rationalized the distribution of financial and logistical resources by downloading 85 percent to the police frontline units, retaining only 15 percent in the police headquarters.
 He imposed a strict physical fitness test on all PNP members, invoking a 34-inch maximum waistline for police officers.

 Lacson refused to accept bribe money from illegal gambling operators and contractors and suppliers transacting business with the PNP, declining offers of monetary rewards from kidnap-for-ransom victims after rescuing them from their captors.

 Meanwhile, Lacson downloaded 85% of the PNP's budget to the operating units to improve the overall management, while removing excess privileges of top police officials.

-But most importantly, Lacson stopped the practice of "kotong cops," who extort money from public utility drivers, vegetable and rice dealers, and vendors.
+Most importantly, Lacson stopped the practice of "kotong cops," who extort money from public utility drivers, vegetable and rice dealers, and vendors.

 Under Lacson's leadership, the PNP earned a whopping 64% approval rating in July and October 2000, the highest ever recorded from the Filipino people.
-Lacson himself got an approval rating of 73% as Chief PNP in July 2000, thus regaining the PNP’s glory years by restoring public trust in the police force.
+Lacson himself got an approval rating of 73% as Chief PNP in July 2000, thus regaining the PNP's glory years by restoring public trust in the police force.

-Lacson took an optional retirement on February 16, 2001, to run for Senator.
+Lacson resigned on January 22, 2001, due EDSA Dos, but only retired formally on March 16, 2001.
+That late retirement made Leandro Mendoza's promotion to the rank Director General delayed, even Mendoza was instilled as the new PNP Chief.